AkramsBookshelf/GCT-Unity/UnityEssentials/PhysicsInteractions.md

 #### Trigger Colliders
 A collider can also be marked as a Trigger.
 Trigger colliders do not block objects, but they can detect when other colliders enter, exit, or stay inside them.
 Triggers are useful for zones, pickups, or interactive areas where you want to detect overlap without affecting physics movement.

+> \[!TIP\]
+> Colliders can be primitive shapes (Box, Sphere, Capsule) or Mesh Colliders for complex models.
+Use primitives whenever possible for performance.
+>

 #
 ### What Is a Rigidbody?
 A **Rigidbody** is what brings an object into the physics simulation.